Waste Management Phoenix Open 16th hole: Memorable Moments

 Waste Management Phoenix Open 16th Hole: Memorable Moments

-The 16th hole at the Waste Management Phoenix Open is the most raucous hole in golf.
+The 16th hole at the Waste Management Phoenix Open is one of the most raucous holes in golf.

-Every year, tens of thousands of fans crowd around the green of the 162-yard par 3 to cheer, chant, sing and jeer.
+Every year, tens of thousands of fans flock around the green of the 162-yard par 3 to cheer, chant, sing and jeer.

-Over the years, the 16th hole at the Waste Management Phoenix Open has become one the most exciting, boisterous and eagerly-anticipated holes in world golf, from both a fan and player perspective.
+Over the years, the 16th hole at the Waste Management Phoenix Open has become a colosseum and is definitely one of the most eagerly-anticipated holes in world golf, from both a fan and player perspective.

-Below, we’ve chosen some of our favourite moments.
-In no particular order…
+It has also become a hole with many memories, below is a list of our favourite moments from the loudest tournament in golf.

 1) Tiger Woods’ hole-in-one, 1997

 Some have labelled Woods’ hole-in-one as the modern-day ‘shot that was heard around the world’.
-He didn’t win that year, but his holed tee shot was the stand-out moment of the tournament.
+Although he didn’t win that year, his hole in one was the stand-out moment of the tournament.

 2) 2013 caddie races

-2013 saw a number of caddie races, with bagmen competing to reach the green first amid cacophonous cheering.
+2013 may not have yielded a hole in one, however, it saw a number of highly entertaining caddie races, with bagmen competing to reach the green first amid cacophonous cheering.
 This clip was a particular highlight.

 3) James Hahn Gangnam Style, 2013

-The Gangnam Style dance was attempted by a huge number of people after the song’s release.
-James Hahn was one of a handful who managed to pull it off after making birdie at 16.
+2013 was not only famed for the caddies races but also the Gangnam Style dance.
+It was attempted by a huge number of people after the song’s release but James Hahn was one of a handful who managed to pull it off after making birdie at 16.

 4) Jarrod Lyle hole-in-one, 2011

-Jarrod Lyle produced a brilliant celebration after holing his tee shot during the second round, sending the crowd into hysteria.
+The late Jarrod Lyle produced a brilliant celebration after holing his tee shot during the second round, sending the crowd into hysteria.

 5) Francesco Molinari hole-in-one, 2015

 Where better to make an ace than on the 16th hole at TPC Scottsdale during the tournament?
-Molinari hit a beauty which sent the fans so crazy that they began to throw beer cans onto the course!
+2018 Open champion Francesco Molinari hit a beauty which sent the fans so crazy that they began to throw beer cans onto the course!

 6) Bubba Watson, 2014

-Bubba stiffed it into 16 before giving away a fair few pairs of Oakleys to the crowd on his way to the green.
-He then rolled his putt in for birdie to the delight of the fans.
+Bubba put it close on 16 before giving away a fair few pairs of Oakleys to the crowd on his way to the green.
+He then rolled in the putt for birdie to the delight of the Phoenix crowd.

 7) Robot aces the 16th, 2016